goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-02-arxiv-data-structures-and-algorithms-on-the-in-approximability-of-the-monitoring-edge-geodetic-set-problem.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: On the (In)Approximability of the Monitoring Edge Geodetic Set Problem"
+title: "arXiv: Data Structures and Algorithms: On the InApproximability of the Monitoring Edge Geodetic Set Problem"
 date: 2025-07-02T00:00:00
 ---